 Named after George Washington’s Virginia plantation, the Mount Vernon neighborhood has been the address of literary greats, political leaders, and many other influential members of American society, including F. Scott Fitzgerald, Woodrow Wilson, and H.L.
 Mencken.

 Mount Vernon was at the heart of Baltimore’s metamorphosis in the 1800s and 1900s, from a harbor city to a nationally prominent society of wealth and culture.
-Donated by John Eager Howard, a war hero and governor of Maryland from 1788 to 1791, the land on a wooded hillside became the setting of the first memorial to George Washington.
+Donated by John Eager Howard, the Governor of Maryland from 1788 to 1791, the land on a wooded hillside became the setting of the first memorial to George Washington.
 In 1829, Robert Mills completed his 178-feet-high classic Greek Doric column that would come to serve as the city’s centerpiece.
-In the 1830s, Mt.
-Vernon’s four parks were laid out around the monument based on the London residential squares of the Georgian period.
+In the 1830s, Mount Vernon’s four parks were laid out around the monument based on the London residential squares of the Georgian period.

 After the Civil War, many of American society’s leaders, including railroad barons and statesmen, moved to Mount Vernon and built magnificent residences in the house lots facing the squares.
 The neighborhood’s brownstones and townhouses represent a cross-section of 19th century architectural styles, including Georgian, Greek Revival, Renaissance Revival, and Beaux Arts.
 After the Peabody Institute was founded in 1857, English architect Edmund Lind designed and built the Peabody Institute in the Renaissance Revival style, completing the original building in 1866.
 Known as Baltimore’s “Cathedral of Books,” the George Peabody Library opened in 1878 and is considered to have one of the most dramatic interiors on the east coast with its elaborate wrought iron stacks soaring up to a skylighted roof.